frederic-perez/AmE-dictionary/data/dictionary.md

 __continual__ :two::hammer: _For most systems, change is continual._
 __contract__ _v_ _Contract the disease._
 __contractor__ _n_ :hammer::two:
-__contranym__ _n_ A word that has opposite or nearly opposite meanings, as _cleave_, meaning "to adhere closely" and "to part or split."
+__contranym__ _n_ :two: A word that has opposite or nearly opposite meanings, as _cleave_, meaning "to adhere closely" and "to part or split."
 __contraption__
 __contrarian__
 __contretemps__